transparentdata243/data_scientist_myproject/disaster_response_pipeline/README.md

 ![alt text](screenshots/message_input.png)

-Here is an example classification result:
+Below is an example classification result for the message: she is really sick she need your help. please use my phone number to get more informations about her.
+We waiting for your answers.

 ![alt text](screenshots/message_classification_example.png)